17 Useful utilities

 6 GLRX B2R4L2 ENSG00000173221

-Users can use the bitr function to convert IDs using any ID types that available in the OrbDb object.
-For example, users may want to know the genes in background that are belong to a specific GO term.
+Users can use the bitr function to convert IDs using any ID types available in the OrgDb object.
+For example, users may want to know the genes in the background that belong to a specific GO term.
 Such information can be easily accessed using bitr.

 m <- bitr("GO:0006805", fromType="GO", toType = "SYMBOL", OrgDb=org.Hs.eg.db)